KGB33/RoboShpee/README.md

 Discord bot for moderation and role assinment on my personal discord server

-Written in python 3.7 using the [Discord.py](https://github.com/Rapptz/discord.py "Github Page") async branch
+Written in python 3.7 using the [Discord.py](https://github.com/Rapptz/discord.py "Github Page") rewrite branch